 Graduate Certificate in Church Planting and Revitalization

 Accompanied by a cohort learning community and coached by experienced missional leaders, students in the Graduate Certificate in Church Planting and Revitalization learn from both academics and practitioners.
-Through four hybrid courses, concurrent fieldwork, a coaching relationship, and an integrative capstone project, students complete 18 hours of coursework for this certificate.
+Through five hybrid courses, concurrent fieldwork, a coaching relationship, and an integrative capstone project, students complete 12 semester (18 term) hours of coursework for this certificate.

 How Does the Certificate Program Work?

 This church planting certificate program is designed for practitioners who are actively engaged in (or contemplating the launch of) a new worshiping community or serving a church undergoing transformation.
-The program is intended to form and equip non-ordained leaders as well as ordained pastors who sense a calling to revitalizing community anchor churches or planting contextually-based church communities.
+The program forms and equips non-ordained leaders as well as ordained pastors who sense a calling to revitalizing community anchor churches or planting contextually-based church communities.

 Because the work we are called to as the church is widely varied, this program is designed for leaders with a variety of educational backgrounds: Applicants with bachelor’s degrees will find the certificate provides specialized theological education and formation in an accessible format that will enrich their ministries and serve as an entry-point to a master's degree program should they seek it.
 Pastors who already have master’s degrees in divinity, theology, or others will find that the certificate offers a distinctly integrative and missional approach to continued formation.

-Through four hybrid courses, concurrent field work, a coaching relationship, and an integrative capstone project, students must complete 18 hours of accredited, graduate level coursework for this certificate.
-The church planting certificate program begins in June and on-campus intensives take place quarterly for 12 months, including completion and presentation of the students’ capstone projects.
+Through five hybrid courses, concurrent field work, a coaching relationship, and an integrative capstone project, students must complete 18 term hours of accredited, graduate level coursework for this certificate.
+The church planting certificate program begins in June and on-campus intensives take place quarterly for 15 months, including completion and presentation of the students’ capstone projects.

 For non-degree students, the admissions process for this graduate certificate follows normal admissions procedures, with the applicant’s personal statement taking the form of a brief essay describing the applicant’s current ministry context and articulating the applicant’s sense of call to participate in church revitalization or the formation of new Christian communities.
-For the 2018-2019 Cohort, first priority admission will go until Oct.
-15, 2017, second priority will go until Feb.
-15, 2018, and if the cohort still has room remaining, the final deadline for applications will be March 31, 2018.
+Priority admission will be Feb.
+15, 2019, and final admission will be March 29, 2019.

 Listening and Leading: Spiritual Formation for Missional Discernment